LeandervanAarde26/FinFinder/README.md

 ![image10](/src/assets/Landing1.png)
 ### Project Description

-FinFinder is a full stack MEAN stack project implemented Angular 6, Typegoose, MongoDB Atlas and NodeJS.
-The aim of the project is to allow users to manage their own inventory of fish and fish related itemsm ultimately giving them the ability to track and keep inventory up to date.
+FinFinder is a comprehensive MEAN stack project that leverages  technologies including Angular 6, Typegoose, MongoDB Atlas, and NodeJS.
+The project's primary objective is to empower users to efficiently manage their fish inventory and related items, providing them with the capability to effortlessly track and maintain their inventory with up-to-date information.

 ### Built With
 * [SASS](https://sass-lang.com/)